Chidvy/tariff-job-market-analysis/README.md

 | Total Nonfarm | 157,616K | 158,466K | 0.5% |
 | Transportation & Warehousing | 6,294K | 6,532K | 3.6% |

-**Validation result:** forecast error remained below 4% in 4 of 5 sectors, supporting the model’s usefulness for directional sector-level forecasting.
+**Validation Result:** Forecast error remained below 4% in 4 of 5 sectors, supporting the model’s usefulness for directional sector-level forecasting.

 \*Manufacturing deviation was influenced by benchmark revision effects.

 ---

-## Forward-looking insight
+## Forward-Looking Insight

 The labor market is not simply “strong” or “weak.”